LucyPham-Data/Personal-Projects/World-happiness/README.md

 ## Conclusion

-<p>The World Happiness Report offers valuable insights into the factors influencing global happiness across different regions.
-The analysis reveals a strong correlation between happiness and elements like GDP per capita, social support, healthy life expectancy, and freedom to make life choices.
-However, it also highlights that higher happiness scores don’t necessarily translate into top rankings; even countries with stable scores, like Germany and Canada, saw their ranks decline over time.
-Conversely, countries with fluctuating scores, such as Kenya and Afghanistan, experienced notable shifts in their global positions.
-This underscores that while economic and social support factors are essential, other dynamics also play crucial roles in determining happiness and rank stability across nations.
+<p>The world's happiest countries in 2024 include Finland, Denmark, and Iceland—nations that consistently rank high due to strong GDP per capita, social support, freedom of choice, and healthy life expectancy.

+<p> Developed countries have seen relatively stable happiness scores over the past decade, though some, like Canada and Germany, have experienced slight declines in rankings despite steady scores.
+At the opposite end, countries like Afghanistan and Yemen remain among the least happy, often due to low economic performance, poor healthcare, and weak social systems.

+<p>Across all nations, key contributors to happiness are social support, economic stability, personal freedom, and health.
+Regions such as Latin America and parts of East Asia have shown steady improvement, reflecting positive developments in these areas.

 <br>